 Can I claim tax refunds on unfiled returns?

 Filing a complete tax return is the only way to make a valid refund claim.
 If the refund relates to a tax year when you don’t file a return, you have to file an original tax return within two years of paying the tax.
-The IRS starts the two-year period on the April 15 that immediately follows the relevant tax year.
+The IRS starts the two-year period on the filing deadline that immediately follows the relevant tax year.

 How long do I have to claim refunds on amended returns?